-(REPORT 31 OF 2020)
+REPORT 41 OF 2020

-- The Committee considered "The Islamabad Prevention of Beggary Bill.
-2020" introduced by Senator Mian Muhammad Ateeq Shaikh in the House on 6th January, 2020. - Senator Mian Muhammad Ateeg Shaik briefed the committee that 6.
-Islamabad has witnessed a rising number of beggars on the streets and in squares recently.
+- 4. Chairman Committee stated the Mover has already briefed the Committee that Islamabad has witnessed a rising number of beggars on the streets and in squares recently.
 Some avenues and boulevards like Constitution Avenue or Margalla Road may be free of the nuisance of beggars but other areas, especially in the outskirts of the city, beggars can been seen frequently.
 Some labourers can also be seen begging, particularly in the evening.
 Usually peaceful plans of strolling or sitting outdoors are ruined by the constant persistence of these beggars.
 This forms a negative impression on the visitors as well.
 People who visit Islamabad mostly complain that's its very awkward for them to see such activity in the capital of Pakistan.
-The Government should take serious steps to stop such activity, although the Interior Ministry has now established squads for anti-begging.
-But even then strict regulatory mechanism is required under the law to control these social evil.
+The Government should take serious steps to stop such activity, although the Interior Ministry has now established squads for anti-begging. - But even then strict regulatory mechanism is required under the law to 5. control these social evil.
 We may notice that there are about three types of beggars.
 The proposed Bill not only aims at banning beggary under the law in all its forms but also proposes a mechanism through which the human needs of those beggars, whether children or adults, may be addressed depending upon the conditions of begging in each case.
 The nature of actions taken by the Government should be different based upon the causes of begging.
-For example, beggar mafia / those who force others in egging profession, should be punished according to law; on the contrary those women, children or adults who start begging due to homelessness, unemployment, with no means of income, or on account of any other social or economic reasons must be treated in such a manner by the government that they may become socially and economically strong. - The committee discussed all aspects of the Bill in its meeting. - In view of the above, the Committee recommends that "The Islamabad Prevention of Beggary Bill, 2020" as introduced in the House, may be passed by the Senate, (Copy of the Bill is enclosed).
+For example, beggar mafia / those who force others in egging profession, should be punished according to law; on the contrary those women, children or adults who start begging due to homelessness, unemployment, with no means of income, or on account of any other social or economic reasons must be treated in such a manner by the government that they may become socially and economically strong.
+Certified Institutions in the form of Certified Home, Special Home or Work Home has been proposed under the Bill in order to address the medical, social and employment needs of those beggars who enter into this social vice in a compelling manner, or because they don't have any other choice. - 6.
+Chairman Committee stated that in view of the above the Bill was passed by the Committee, however, the House referred the Bill to the committee for re-consideration on 27th July, 2020. - 7.
+Chairman Committee informed that the Mover has expressed his consent on telephone to withdraw the Bill. - 8.
+The Committee, therefore, recommended that the House may grant leave to the Member-in-Charge to withdraw "The Islamabad Prevention of Beggary Bill, 2020" in terms of Rule115 of the Rules of Procedure and Conduct of Business in the Senate, 2012.